timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 the skill with ```ask deploy``` and ```ask simulate```

-5. Update the Lambda function code and deploy again Our Lambda function requires the node-fetch library, so install it with ```npm install`` (make sure you're in the ConnectedCar/lambda/custom directory).
+5. Update the Lambda function code and deploy again Our Lambda function requires the node-fetch library, so enter the ConnectedCar/lambda/custom directory and install it with ```npm install```
 You'll also need to update the Lambda function code.
 Replace the contents of AlexaSkill/ConnectedCar/lambda/custom/index.js with the program from AlexaSkill/ConnectedCarLambda.js

 6. Update the IAM role for the Alexa Lambda
 If you have named your Alexa skill "ConnectedCar," then you should have a Lambda function named ask-custom-ConnectedCar, and an
 IAM role called ask-lambda-ConnectedCar.
 Add the AmazonDynamoDBReadOnlyAccess policy to the ask-lambda-ConnectedCar role.

+7. Update the Lambda function with environment variables Browse to your AWS Console and open the Lambda servuce.
+Open your ask-custom-ConnectedCar Lambda function.
+Create three environment variables:
+a. app_id
+b. app_code
+c. table_name

 Next, from Cloud9, do another deployment with ASK CLI:

 ```bash